Which of the Following Statements About Hearing Protection are True?

 When we talk about hearing protection, we are considering the entirety of all the measures necessary to keep our hearing faculty safe.

-However, there has been some false claims about hearing protection which is why this post “Which of the Following Statements About Hearing Protection are True?” is necessary to debunk these false claims.
+However, there have been some false claims about hearing protection, which is why this post, “Which of the Following Statements About Hearing Protection are True?” is necessary to debunk these false claims.

-1. Hearing protection cannot protect you if not use properly
+1. Hearing protection cannot protect you if it is not used properly

 3. Hearing protection is a Personal Protective Equipment